-This Day in History: A Signer of the Declaration of Independence is Born
+This Day in History: Josiah Bartlett, Signer of the Declaration of Independence

-As tensions with England began to rise, Bartlett was elected to New Hampshire’s legislature and was serving as a member of that body during the Stamp Act controversy.
+As tensions with England began to rise, Bartlett was elected to New Hampshire’s legislature.
+He was serving as a member of that body during the Stamp Act controversy.
 One early historian notes that the Royal Governor attempted to bribe Bartlett into siding with the Crown, but Bartlett “rejected every overture.”

 Bartlett continued to serve the Patriot effort in many ways afterward.
 He still served in Congress, and he was a member of the committee that drafted the Articles of Confederation.
 He provided medical assistance to New Hampshire troops under General John Stark.
 These men won an important victory at the Battle of Bennington.
 Bartlett later became a judge and a Chief Justice on the New Hampshire Superior Court.
 He served as a delegate to the New Hampshire state ratifying convention as the Constitution was being considered, and he advocated for its adoption.
 He was later elected as the chief executive of New Hampshire.